Urban history: Great Britain

 In the 1960s, the historiography of Victorian towns and cities began to flourish in Britain.
 Much attention focused first on the Victorian city, with topics ranging from demography, public health, the working-class, and local culture.
 In recent decades, topics regarding class, capitalism, and social structure gave way to studies of the cultural history of urban life, as well as the study of groups such as women, prostitutes, migrants from rural areas, and immigrants from the Continent and from the British Empire.
 The urban environment itself became a major topic, as studies of the material fabric of the city, and the structure of urban space, became more prominent.

-Historians have almost always focused on London, but they have also studied small towns and cities from the medieval period, as well as the urbanization that attended the industrial revolution.
+Historians have almost always focused on London, but they have also studied smaller towns and cities from the medieval period, as well as the urbanization that attended the industrial revolution.
 In the second half of the 19th century, provincial centres such as Birmingham, Glasgow, Leeds, Liverpool, and Manchester doubled in size and became regional capitals.
 They were all conurbations that included smaller cities and suburbs in their catchment area.
 Available scholarly materials have become quite comprehensive today.